-Overall, the evidence base for the MolecuLight device is of low methodological quality and consists of prospective multi or single center observational studies and case series.
-There are no randomized controlled trials, meta-analysis, or systematic reviews in the peer reviewed medical literature at the current time.
+Overall, the evidence base for autofluorescent wound imaging devices is of low methodological quality and consists of prospective multi or single center observational studies, case series, and a randomized controlled trial.
+There are no meta-analysis or systematic reviews in the peer reviewed medical literature at the current time.
+While the evidence suggests these devices can be a helpful support tool in wound care, their use as the sole diagnostic tool guiding wound care decisions is not support by the literature and thus these devices are not deemed medically necessary.
 A summary of applicable studies is outlined below.